What is Financial Planning?

 We explain your personalised Financial Plan and back up our recommendations; the strategies, tactics and costs.
 We can explore other scenarios and edit the plan, where necessary.
 Your Financial Plan will cost £2,496, but if you can truly say it was not useful then we will waive this fee.

 This stage helps us create a meticulous investment portfolio specific to you.
 We do our homework to see who’s best to invest with and which products will deliver the results to help you achieve your goals.
 (We also decipher the small print so there are no nasty surprises.)

 5. Ongoing support and review

-We’ll start monitoring the products.
-Then we’ll make incremental changes where necessary, update you on the fund performance and legislation; and keep you focused during volatile markets.
+Our ongoing service is offered where we believe this is of benefit to you.
+We monitor the products and make incremental changes where necessary, update you on the fund performance and legislation, and keep you focused during volatile markets.
 You also get 24/7 online view of investments progress through our client login.